 Under no circumstances should members of staff or volunteers use equipment belonging to the school to access any form of pornography.
 Personal equipment containing pornography or links to it should never be brought into or used in the school.
 This will raise serious concerns about the suitability of the adult to continue working with children and young people.

 There are no circumstances that will justify adults making, downloading, possessing or distributing indecent images or pseudo-images (child abuse images) of children.
-Accessing these images, whether using school's or personally owned equipment, on or off the school site, or making, storing or disseminating such material is illegal.
+Accessing This means that the Trust and the SSC should: